Visa requirements for Emirati citizens

-Emirati citizens do not need a visa to enter other Gulf Cooperation Council (GCC) countries and also have the right to work in those countries.
+Emirati citizens do not need a visa to enter other Gulf Cooperation Council (GCC) countries and also have the right to work and reside in those countries.
 Similarly, citizens of other GCC states do not need a visa to enter the UAE.
-GCC citizens can use a GCC national identity card (rather than a passport) to enter the UAE.
+GCC citizens can use a GCC national identity card (rather than a passport) to enter the United Arab Emirates.